-- 1. Their posts (or comments) are well written.
-This includes not only good content, but because these are school-related blogs also follows writing conventions including spelling, grammar and punctuation. - 2.
-Their posts (or comments) are responsive.
-They respond to other people's ideas whether it is a post by a teacher, a comment by a student, or an idea elsewhere on the Internet.
-The power of blogs is in their connectedness they are connected to a larger community of ideas.
-Participate in that community. - 3.
-Their posts (or comments) include textual references to support their opinions.
-Adding quotes or links to other works strengthens their response. - 4.
-They participate frequently.
-To be part of the dialogue, you have to participate fully and consistently. - 5.
-They are respectful of others.
+1. Their posts (or comments) are well written.
+This includes not only good content, but - because these are school-related blogs - also follows writing conventions including spelling, grammar and punctuation.

+2. Their posts (or comments) are responsive.
+They respond to other people's ideas - whether it is a post by a teacher, a comment by a student, or an idea elsewhere on the Internet.
+The power of blogs is in their connectedness - they are connected to a larger community of ideas.
+Participate in that community.

+3. Their posts (or comments) include textual references to support their opinions.
+Adding quotes or links to other works strengthens their response.

+4. They participate frequently.
+To be part of the dialogue, you have to participate fully and consistently.

+5. They are respectful of others.
 It's okay to disagree; it's not okay to be disagreeable.
 Be respectful of others and their opinions, and be civil when you disagree.

-Student Academic Commitment
+Student Academíc Contract

-iForward Student Academic Commitment

-I, (student), understand iForward is a full-time, online virtual charter school, and my personal academic success depends greatly on my own effort toward earning my high school diploma.
-Course content is delivered through certified and professional licensed instructional staff.
-I understand iForward is a rigorous school program that will deliver a high quality school education.
-To give myself every chance to achieve success, I understand and agree I will: Put forth the effort required of me to ensure every chance of being successful in every course and to earn my high school diploma.
-Commit a minimum of 30-35 hours per week to school, observe assignment due dates, and communicate weekly with my assigned teacher(s).
-My communication with my teachers can be by email, instant messaging, or phone call, or whatever means the teacher requires.
-Respond to emails and phone calls from iForward staff and/or teachers as soon as possible and no later than one school day.
-Participate in the online student orientation and all school assemblies.
-Meet all graduation requirements as outlined on the Graduation Requirements document in the Student Handbook in order to receive an iForward (Grantsburg School District) diploma.
-Participate in all state standardized testing as mandated by state statute and school policy, and comply with public school state statutes as they relate to attendance, participation, truancy, etc. Follow all the policies and procedures of the iForward, Wisconsin's Online Charter School as listed in the Student Handbook.
-Agree that school work comes before employment and will do the best I can to attend school first, job second.
-Do the best to my ability to learn and achieve the highest grades possible.
-I understand if the education setting at iForward isn't "right for me", or I am unable to maintain my full-time course load, or if I am deemed to be truant under iForward policy or State of Wisconsin mandates, or as the result of a disciplinary action, I may be transferred back to my resident district high school.
+I, (student), understand iForward is a full-time, online charter school, and my personal academic success depends greatly on my own effort.
+I understand iForward is a rigorous program that delivers high quality public school education delivered through certified and professional licensed instructional staff.

+To give myself every chance to achieve academic success, I understand and agree I will:

+- Put forth the effort required of me to ensure every chance of being successful in every course. - > Understand I will have a backup computer available at all times if needed. - Commit a minimum of 30-35 hours per week to school, observe assignment due dates, and communicate with my assigned teachers.
+My communication with my teachers can be by whatever means the teacher requires.
+Respond to emails and phone calls from iForward staff and/or teachers as soon as possible and no later than one school day. - > Participate in the online student orientation and all school assemblies. - > I understand that unless hospitalized, I will attend school and do my coursework daily. - Meet all graduation requirements as outlined in the Student Handbook - > Participate in all state standardized testing as required by the school. - Follow all the policies and procedures of iForward, as listed in the Student Handbook. - Agree work and jobs will be reserved until after 4:00 pm and weekends.
+School comes first. - We give permission for student pictures/videos to be used for our school website, yearbook, and other school educational purposes. - > Do the best to my ability to learn and achieve the highest grades possible in each course. - Understand that in most cases each course I enroll in, includes one hour per day of homework.

+Please read carefully: I understand if the educational setting at iForward isn't "right for me", or a long- term illness or condition keeps me from attending online school and doing my coursework, or if I am unable to maintain my full-time course load, or if I am deemed to be truant under iForward policy or State of Wisconsin statues, or as the result of a disciplinary action; I may be transferred back to my resident district high school.
 I will do my very best to make certain I will be successful at iForward.

-""Students Matter at iForward!"

-Date